solidi/learning-notes/hobbies/plastic-modeling.md

 1. Use wash to fill panel lines.
 Do not go too heavy on the application.
 1. Use naptha on a cotton swab perpendicular to the panel line to remove excess.
+1. Use a marker to paint window trim after the final coat of paint is sprayed.
+1. Use a marker and trace borders of lens to simulate rubber grommets.

 ## Health and Safety